Macmod/YesPhish/README.md

 ### Editing Preferences

 This was a bit annoying in NoPhish (it required changing 4 places in the code).
 In YesPhish you can just edit the `templates/user.header.js` with your desired values and rerun `setup.sh`.

+### Mobile Mode

+In the latest commit of NoPhish, mobile mode was enabled by default, spawning 2 containers for each victim (one for desktop requests and another for mobile requests).
+In YesPhish mobile mode is disabled by default and you can toggle the use of the mobile mode by specifying `-m true`.

 ### RemoteDebuggingPort